magnumjs/mag.js/README.md

 #MagnumJS (Mag.JS)

 ##Elegant DOM bindings
-### Intuitive, simple, tiny, HTML templating library
+### Intuitive, fast, clean, simple, clear, tiny, JS2HTML component templating library.

+* Changes to state are immediately reflected in the dom by their element matchers.
 * No virtual/shadow dom or new templating language!
 Super fast & under 5KB Gzipped!
 * Use normal HTML as a template and a related module (plain JS object) as instructions for transpiling/interpolations.
 * Module has a constructor, called once and a viewer called on every change to the state of that module.
-* provides intuitive, clear helpers and shortcuts for dom templating, arrays, mathcers, eventing, onload, offload, configuration hookins etc...
+* provides intuitive, clear helpers and shortcuts for dom templating, arrays, matchers, eventing, onload, offload, configuration hookins etc...

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=xdjPez4oOTA
 " target="_blank"><img src="http://img.youtube.com/vi/xdjPez4oOTA/0.jpg"